Frida010/CodeChef-Creations/README.md

 Welcome to CodeChef Creations!
 This Django-based blogging website offers a unique blend of programming and culinary delights.
 Explore posts and recipes curated by the **CodeChef** community.
 Our blog is designed for coding enthusiasts who seek to maintain a healthy lifestyle while spending long hours in front of their screens.
 The recipes are not only delicious but also infused with programming references and style, making them a delightful read for those familiar with coding.

+For a live demonstration of CodeChef Creations, visit [this link](https://codechef-creations-aedba97ffd5b.herokuapp.com/).

 ## Table of Contents

 - [Getting Started](#getting-started)